 splash of stout

-Drizzle the sauce over the brownies.
-Sprinkle with a little coarse sea salt, if desired.
+- Drizzle the salted caramel sauce over the brownies.
+Sprinkle with a bit of coarse sea salt, if desired